 - No

 Inclusion Criteria: 1.
 Age ≥ 18 years at time of signing the informed consent form (ICF).
-2. Histologically or cytologically confirmed stage 3 B/C Non-Small Cell Lung Cancer (NSCLC) as assessed per the 8th American Joint Committee on Cancer (AJCC) with pathologically-confirmed contralateral mediastinal or ipsilateral supraclavicular (N3) lymph node involvement.
-3. Primary tumor appropriate for resection with curative intent as assessed by the treating surgeon prior to study enrollment.
-4. Absence of major associated pathologies and co-morbidities that elevate surgery risk to a prohibitive lev…
+2. Histologically or cytologically confirmed stage 3 Non-Small Cell Lung Cancer (NSCLC) as assessed per the 8th American Joint Committee on Cancer (AJCC) that meets one of the below criteria: 1.
+Pathologically-confirmed contralateral mediastinal or ipsilateral supraclavicular (N3) lymph node involvement.
+Primary tumor and involved lymph nodes should otherwise be deemed appropriate for resection/removal with curative intent as assessed by the treating surgeon prior to study enrollment.
+2. Pathologi…